Aziaha James continues standout campaign with career-best effort in win over No. 10 Duke

 They’re the Wolfpack’s nearby rivals, after all.
 But when James prepared to take on the Blue Devils, ranked 10th in the nation, on Monday night in a primetime matchup on national television for NC State’s annual Play4Kay game, the senior guard was ready for a battle.

 At first, it seemed as if it wasn’t James’ night.
-She had a team-best 9 points on 4-of-6 shooting at halftime, but three costly turnovers were a part of the reason Duke led by 11 at the half.
-It didn’t take long for James to shake that as she exploded for 27 points in the second half alone to propel No. 14 NC State 89-83 over Duke, the Pack’s first ranked win of the year.
+She had a team-best 9 points on 4-of-6 shooting at halftime, but three costly turnovers were part of the reason Duke led by 11 at the half.
+It didn’t take long for James to shake that.
+She exploded for 27 points in the second half alone to propel No. 14 NC State a 89-83 win over Duke, the Pack’s first ranked win of the year.

-James finished with a new career-best 36 points on an efficient 15-of-19 shooting, surpassing her previous career-high 33 that she set against … wait for it, Duke last season.
+James finished with a career-best 36 points on an efficient 15-of-19 shooting, surpassing her previous best of 33 that she set against Duke last season.

-“Them blues, it doesn’t sit right with me,” James said with a toothy grin postgame.
-“Just bringing it my all every time we play them, that’s just it.
-We don’t like blues.”
+“Those blues don’t sit right with me,” James said with a grin postgame.
+“I just bring my all every time we play them.
+We don’t like blues.

 The Virginia Beach, Va., native didn’t have a shot she didn’t like in the second half.
 Get to the rim with an acrobatic layup?
 Check.
 What about a mid-range jumper?
 Check.
 And a shot from deep?
 Yeah, she can hit it from there too.

-James scored 12 in the third quarter before she closed the game with 15 points on a perfect 6-for-6 shooting from the field.
+James scored 12 in the third quarter before she closed the game with 15 points in the fourth quarter on a perfect 6-for-6 shooting from the field.

-For sophomore guard Zoe Brooks, who had a front row seat for most of James’ second-half explosion as the Pack’s point guard, NC State’s shooting guard continues to amaze her.
+Sophomore guard Zoe Brooks had a front row seat for most of James’ second-half explosion and NC State’s shooting guard continues to amaze her.

 “She scores the ball in so many ways, you can’t guard her,” Brooks said.
 “It’s literally impossible.
 She can score the three, pull up, and go to the basket.
 It’s very hard to guard her.”

-James set her career-best total coming off her lowest scoring output of the year in the Wolfpack’s last outing, a 90-83 win at Wake Forest on Thursday night.
+James set her career-best total coming off her lowest scoring output of the year in the Wolfpack’s last outing, a 90-83 win at Wake Forest on Thursday, Jan.
+30.

 NC State coach Wes Moore didn’t think James’ confidence would waiver, she’s got plenty of that.
-Instead, he just let her do her thing for the final 20 minutes — which turned out to be a critical decision as the Wolfpack stormed back.
+Instead, he just let her do her thing for the final 20 minutes — which turned out to be a critical decision.

-“Sometimes you just gotta get out of the way and let her go, huh?”
-Moore said.
+“Sometimes you just have to get out of the way and let her go,” Moore said.
 “This is her time of year.
 Last year, February and March, she was unbelievable. … She’s got confidence, and she makes things happen, which makes it easy on the old coach.
-Sometimes you can get out of the way and let them go.”
+Sometimes you need to get out of the way and let them go.”

 Top 10